jaspershen-lab/ipop_aging/README.md

 # iPop Aging

 Welcome to the iPop Aging repository!
-This repository contains code and documentation related to the iPop Aging project.
+This repository contains code and documentation related to the iPOP Aging project.

-## About iPop Aging
+## About iPOP Aging

 iPop Aging is a research project focused on studying the effects of aging on the human body.
-Our goal is to understand the molecular and cellular changes that occur during the aging process and develop interventions to promote healthy aging.
+Our goal is to understand the molecular nonlinear changes that occur in the human body as it ages, and help us better understand the aging process.

 ## Repository Structure

-- `src/`: This directory contains the source code for the iPop Aging project.
+- `1-code/`: This directory contains the code for the project.
+- `2-data/`: This directory contains the data for the project.
+- `3-data_analysis/`: This directory contains the data analysis for the project.
-- `data/`: This directory contains the datasets used in the project.
+- `4-manuscript/`: This directory contains the manuscript for the project.
-- `docs/`: This directory contains the documentation for the project.
+- `5-summary/`: This directory contains the summary for the project.

-## Getting Started

-To get started with the iPop Aging project, please refer to the [Getting Started Guide](docs/getting-started.md) for detailed instructions on setting up the project environment and running the code.

-## Contributing

-We welcome contributions from the community!
-If you would like to contribute to the iPop Aging project, please refer to our [Contribution Guidelines](docs/contributing.md) for more information.

 ## Contact

-If you have any questions or feedback, please feel free to reach out to us at [xiaotao.shen@gmail.com](xiaotao.shen@gmail.com)
+If you have any questions or feedback, please feel free to reach out to us at [xiaotao.shen@outlook.com](xiaotao.shen@outlook.com)

 Happy coding!